These are some of the secrets of the TEFL course industry.

 You're not going on a year long vacation.

 It's "teaching English" abroad and not "traveling" abroad.

-Sure, you'll get a chance to travel a bit, but if you have a full time job then half of your time (awake) abroad will be spent in a classroom or school.
+Sure, you'll get a chance to travel a bit before or after your contract or maybe in the middle, but if you have a full time job then half of your time (awake) abroad will be spent in a classroom or school.